(NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

 Front of House, Back of House

-If you have ever worked in a restaurant, you will know that the place where you interact with customers, where people eat and drink, is called the ‘front of house.’
-As a Server (waiter/waitress), how you think and talk there is all about the customer experience.
+If you have ever worked in a restaurant, you will know that the place where you interact with customers, where people sit and eat, is called the ‘front of house.’
+As a Server (waiter/waitress), how you behave and talk there is all about the customer experience.
 It is not about if you are having a good day.

-As a person learning about the Mind, there is a part of you that is sitting at a table, eating whatever your Mind offers you.
-There is a part that may practice Qi Gong or Yoga, that is like the Server, hoping your choices are good for you – or at least taste good.
+As the one actually having the experience of your life, notice that there is a part of you sitting at a table, eating whatever your Mind offers you.
+There is a part of your Mind that may practice Qi Gong, Meditation, or Yoga, that is like the server, hoping your choices are good for you – or at least taste good.

-There is also a part of all of us that sits and watches the whole thing (front and back), either stoically cleaning glasses or chopping vegetables into bite sized pieces.
+There is also a part of your Mind that sits and watches the whole thing, either stoically cleaning glasses (front), or chopping vegetables into bite sized pieces (back).

-There are many other potential people in your restaurant, but the two I would encourage everyone to get to know better (and maybe even help) are the manager and the chef.
+There are many people in your restaurant that can help you understand your inner worlds, but the two I encourage everyone to get to know better (and maybe even help) are the manager and the chef.
 Your manager is always the one who is responsible (gets blamed) for how everything goes.
 Your chef has been flying by the seat of their pants since you first had to take care of yourself, running on instinct.

 Upcoming Course on Mental and Emotional Health